monika1801-code/6G-antenna-ml-optimization/README.md

 | Return loss (S11) | −39.6 dB @ 3.6–3.8 THz | −32.7 dB @ 1.6–1.7 THz |
 | Antenna Gain | 3.52 dB | **6.42 dB** |
 | Bandwidth | 3.6–3.8 THz | 1.6–1.7 THz |

+## Resume Highlights

+- Designed and simulated a **Terahertz antenna for 6G applications** using **Ansys HFSS**
+- Applied **Machine Learning regression models** to optimize antenna design parameters
+- Built a simulation-driven dataset and evaluated **13 ML models** for antenna parameter prediction
+- Identified an optimized antenna configuration that improved **gain from 3.52 dB to 6.42 dB**
+- Combined **electromagnetic simulation + data-driven optimization** into a research workflow

 ### Key Insight
 The **machine learning model identified an optimized patch width** that improved antenna gain significantly and shifted the operating response to a different resonant region.